 - With cold emailing, you have a chance of having a broader coverage of your audience.

-- Cold emailing requires less resource commitment with minimal effort, but more people reached.
+- Cold emailing requires less resource commitment with minimal effort, but more people are reached.

-- Cold emailing boost your outreach level more significantly than other methods used to reach your audience.
+- Cold emailing boosts your outreach level more significantly than other methods used to reach your audience.

 - Cold emailing is a known tool for starting conversations with your audience.